 (Two stories follow: cover piece, immediately below, and sidebar, 'The FBI Profiles.'
-Note: The first sentence in the cover piece has been updated to reflect the number of years since the crime.)
+Note: The first sentence in the cover piece has been updated to reflect the number of years since the crime, which remains unsolved.)

 The Devil And Father Kunz

 An Easter tale about murder, the Catholic Church

 and the strange paths of good and evil

 The all-consuming rage at the cockeyed old priest; the uncontainable hatred, day